B-Henderson/pubapp/README.md

 # pubapp
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.
 It is a small project example for searching pubs and giving a distance between the device and the pub location.
+The idea is to allow ordering drinks on the phone that can be shown to the bartender either payed or not.
+Styled using Bulma.io

 ## Development server